grpc/grpc.github.io/docs/tutorials/basic/csharp.md

 a special gRPC C# plugin.

 If you want to run this yourself, the `Grpc.Tools` NuGet package contains the binaries you will need to generate the code.
+You can fetch a copy of the `Grpc.Tools` package into your local nuget cache by clicking "Restore NuGet Packages" in Visual Studio or running `dotnet restore RouteGuide.sln` from the `examples/csharp/RouteGuide`.

 Once that's done, you can generate the C# code: